-I am a dreamer who travels, having in mind the characters of Jules Verne and Salgari.
-I especially love the slow pace, the silence, the surprises, the encounters, the musing breaks, and what’s different from me about the solo journey.
-Still, I’m also a woman of my time, and I have a deep passion for electronic gadgets and technology, and while travelling, these passions mix well.
+As an independent solo traveller, I must always use the best travel apps.
+I am a dreamer who travels, inspired by the characters of Jules Verne and Salgari.
+I especially love the slow pace, the silence, the surprises, the encounters, the musing breaks, and what’s different about the solo journey for me.
+Still, I’m also a woman of my time, and I have a deep passion for electronic gadgets and technology.
+While travelling, these passions mix well.

-For many years now, I have abolished the paper from my travels, more precisely from a road trip in Thailand during which I moved around with a backpack filled with books, guides, a folder with printed reservations, and my Moleskine for notes.
+For many years now, I have eliminated paper from my travels, more precisely from a road trip in Thailand during which I carried a backpack filled with books, guides, a folder with printed reservations, and my Moleskine for notes.
 Once back home, I made myself a promise: “Never again!” and so it was.

-From the following trip, I left with only my beloved Kindle, on which I take all my travel notes, and the iPhone, filled with various travel apps, which I have been refining with the experience.
+From this trip, I left with only my beloved Kindle, on which I take all my travel notes, and my iPhone, filled with various travel apps that I have been refining with experience.

 So, here are the best travel apps!